 • Managing interest rate risk

-• Producing above-average returns through trend trading
+• Delivering above-average returns through trend trading

 • Promoting ESG (environmental, social and governance) principles

-Recommended: What is Market Cap?
+Recommended: What Is Market Capitalization?

 How Can SMAs Benefit an Investor?

-Separately managed accounts can yield several benefits to investors.
-Generally, SMA investing may be a good fit for higher net worth investors who want to take advantage of professional asset management while still having a say in what happens with their portfolios.
-SMAs sit at the opposite end of the spectrum from robo-advisors, which offer automated investing directed by an algorithm.
+Separately managed accounts can yield some benefits to investors who can afford them.
+Generally, SMA investing may be a good fit for higher net worth investors who want to take advantage of professional asset management while still being able to decide what happens with their portfolios.

 Here are some of the key benefits associated with separately managed accounts.